 For a new product that requires patent protection to support a company’s IP strategy, your patent attorney will probably draft the patent application in substantially the same way as they would have done if the Patent Box did not exist, but possibly incorporate more details about the actual product to be marketed in order to ensure that Patent Box relief is realised.
 The main change here may be to adapt the way patent application(s) are prosecuted to grant (see below).

-In the case of a new product for which patent protection would not previously have been sought to meet a company’s IP strategy, it may be worthwhile to incorporate some patentable feature in the product and seek a patent merely to take advantage of the Patent Box regime.
+In the case of a new product for which patent protection would not be worthwhile in terms of preventing competitors from doing something because available scope of protection is very narrow, it may be worthwhile to incorporate some patentable feature in the product and seek a patent merely to take advantage of the Patent Box regime.
 The patentable feature may not necessarily improve the functionality of the product or its method of manufacture.

 One approach may be to apply for a narrow, but quickly-obtained, patent protecting the specific features of a particular product.
 This would be done to secure Patent Box relief for profits relating to that product swiftly and with minimal risk of the application failing.
 This would not preclude the possibility of a separate broader patent being pursued, where appropriate, with the more conventional aim of excluding competitors.
 A possible approach might be to pursue narrow claims in a UK Patent Application (primarily for Patent Box relief) and claims with a greater scope on a broader international basis through the PCT route (to progress the company’s broad IP strategy).

-For similar reasons, companies pursuing Patent Box relief may wish to ensure that their pending and future patent applications include claims related to downstream products.
-This would make it unnecessary to consider the provisions relating to items incorporating a qualifying item including the anti-avoidance provision relating to incorporated items.
+For similar reasons, companies pursuing Patent Box relief may wish to ensure that their patent applications include claims related to downstream products.
+This makes it unnecessary to consider the provisions relating to items incorporating a qualifying item including the anti-avoidance provision relating to incorporated items.

-Companies may wish to review agreements relating to the right to a design, trade mark or other non-qualifying IP right.
+Companies may wish to consider Patent Box benefits when drafting agreements relating to the right to a design, trade mark or other non-qualifying IP right.
 If any such agreement can be incorporated into an agreement granting a right in respect of a qualifying IP right, this may be beneficial as all the income from such an agreement will be classed as relevant IP income.